One-Nexus/Synergy/README.md

 * [Sass JSON Vars](https://github.com/vigetlabs/sass-json-vars)<sup>[1]</sup>
 * [Node.js](https://nodejs.org/en/)<sup>[1]</sup>

-<sup>[1]</sup>This is only required if you intend on using JSON files to store configuration (i.e. you wish to share config between JS and Sass).
+<sup>[1]</sup>Required only if you intend on using JSON files to store configuration (i.e. you wish to share config between JS and Sass).

 > Ensure your paths are correct as they may differ from below